Use of genealogy website leads to New Mexico rape arrest

 ALBUQUERQUE, N.M.
-(AP) - DNA evidence checked against a genealogy website led to a man’s man’s arrest in a 2015 Albuquerque-area rape, Bernalillo County officials said.
+(AP) - DNA evidence checked against a genealogy website led to a man’s arrest in a 2015 Albuquerque-area rape, Bernalillo County officials said.

 The arrest announced Thursday was believed to be the first in New Mexico resulting from use of use of a publicly available genealogy website, the Albuquerque Journal reported.